gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 ```

 # Procedure Part 1 of 3
-This will take approximately 30 mins per machine most of it building DPDK and
+This will take approximately 30 mins per machine most of it building DPDK.
-uploading one file.

 1. You'll need an Equinix account and a form of payment.
 You will incur no charges
 except for the machine time you reserve.
 Charges are per hour, and you can return